nvim-telescope/telescope.nvim/developers.md

   access the default action so we can replace it.
 Also see `:help telescope.actions`

-- `action_state` gives us a couple of util function we can use to get the current picker, current selection or current line.
+- `action_state` gives us a few utility functions we can use to get the current picker, current selection or current line.
 Also see `:help telescope.actions.state`

-So lets replace the default action.
+So let's replace the default action.
 For that we need to define a new key value pair in our table that we pass into `pickers.new`, for example after `sorter`.

 ```lua